 - Bone broth.
 I make some before I fast and have a cup as a treat.
 A reader on my fasting tips post recommended miso soup as a vegetarian alternative.

 - Sea salt and lemon.
 I have a huge glass of water with a bit of both first thing in the morning.

-If you have any doubts about your own fasting experience, read through the comments below and in my Water Fasting Tips, and Benefits of Fasting posts.
+If you have any doubts about your own fasting experience, read through the hundreds of comments below and in my Water Fasting Tips, and Benefits of Fasting posts.
 They’re full of inspiring and entertaining stories, different experiences and opinions, and great questions.